 - Sexual, physical, or substance or alcohol abuse

-Patients should report any drugs they take, including vitamins and over-the-counter or herbal medications.
+During this medical history, people should tell their doctor about any drugs they take, including vitamins and over-the-counter or herbal medications.

-The health care provider will also examine the nails, skin, mucus membranes, joints, spine, muscles, and bones to help rule out arthritis, thyroid disease, and other disorders.
+The doctor will also examine the nails, skin, mucus membranes, joints, spine, muscles, and bones to help rule out arthritis, thyroid disease, and other disorders.

 No blood, urine, or other laboratory tests can definitively diagnose fibromyalgia.
-If such tests show abnormal results, the doctor should look for other disorders.
-Tests for specific diseases depend on family histories and other symptoms, and may include:
+If these tests show abnormal results, the doctor should look for other disorders.

 - C-reactive protein